ashleychontos/pySYD/docs/quickstart.rst

 Getting Started
 ###############

-Jump down to :ref:`sixtyseconds` to get asteroseismic parameters for a star in ~60 seconds!
+Jump down to :ref:`summary` to get asteroseismic parameters for a star in less than a minute!

 .. _installation: